brendenlake/archive-CCM-site/retrieving_hw.md

 # Obtaining the Homework

-If you are using the university provided Jupyter instance rather than your own personal computer the homeworks will automatically download into a folder in your account called `course-materials` each time you login to the instance.
+If you are using the university provided Jupyter instance ([here](http://ccm-spring19.braincompute.io)) rather than your own personal computer the homeworks will automatically download into a folder in your account called `course-materials` each time you login.

 If you are running your own Jupyter instance use the following instructions to download the homeworks.